TheBoroer/docker-devenv/README.md

+# DevEnv

-# DEVENV: An all-in-one development environment docker image
+### An all-in-one development environment docker image

 This image is meant to be an all-in-one dev environment image that's bundled with some common tooling.

 It's bundled with:

+- docker-ce-cli
 - zsh + ohmyzsh + powerlevel10k theme
 - python2 + pip
 - python3 + pip3